 If the deposit influx continues after the regulatory change (for example, due to new rounds of stimulus payments to households) and raises the bank's deposit liabilities, X, faster than the growth of its equity capital, K, via retained earnings, the bank moves along the dashed line to the left in Panel A of Figure 9 and its deposit marginal q declines.
-Note that after the SLR is relaxed, deposit marginal q is even more negative near the new and lower equity issuance boundary, because the equity capital is now lower relative to deposits at the new issuance boundary so that the effects of deposit inflows on k (= K/X) are greater.
-Once the deposit influx pushes deposit marginal q into the negative territory, further relaxing the SLR becomes necessary to avoid the decline of bank shareholders' value as a result of deposit inflows.
+Note that after the SLR is relaxed, deposit marginal q is even more negative near the new and lower equity issuance boundary, because the equity capital is now lower relative to deposits at the new issuance boundary so that the effects of deposit inflows on k = K/X are greater.
+Once the deposit influx pushes deposit marginal q into the negative territory, further relaxing the SLR becomes necessary to stimulate deposit-taking.

-We plot the deposit rate in Panel B of Figure 8.
-After the SLR requirement is reduced, the bank sets a higher rate to attract deposits because the deposit q is higher.
+We plot the optimal deposit rate in Panel B of Figure 8.
+After the SLR requirement is reduced, the bank increases rate to attract deposits because the deposit marginal q is higher.
 As a result, the region of k where the deposit-rate lower bound binds shrinks significantly.
-By the same logic, tightening leverage regulation has the unintended consequence of making the deposit-rate lower bound a more binding constraint for the bank.
-The bank controls the size of its deposit liabilities through the deposit rate.
+By the same logic, tightening leverage regulation has the unintended consequence of making the lower bound more binding.
+The bank controls its deposit stock through the deposit rate.
 When the deposit-rate lower bound is more binding, the bank has less control over the size and composition of its balance sheet.
 This unintended consequence of leverage regulation is a unique prediction of our model.